trane-project/trane-music/courses/major_scale/lesson_G_flat/exercise_7/back.md

-The note in degree number 7 of the G♭ major scale is F.
+The note in degree number 7 of the G♭ Major scale is F.